 - Anterior colporrhaphy: To treat prolapse of the bladder into the vagina.

 - Posterior colporrhaphy: To treat prolapse of the rectum into the vagina.

 To learn more about female urinary incontinence and pelvic prolapse, schedule your time with a gynecologist today: Call Advanced Women’s Healthcare of Waxahachie at (469) 570-7001 or use our online Request an Appointment form to schedule your consultation.
-We welcome patients from Cedar Hill, Dallas, Grand Prairie, Midlothian and Waxahachie.
+We welcome patients from Cedar Hill, Dallas, DeSoto, Midlothian and Waxahachie.